varunpravesh/Power-Bi-Dashboards/README.md

 - **Custom Measures and KPIs**: Leverages DAX to create insightful measures and calculated columns.
 - **Aesthetically Designed Layouts**: Clean and professional designs for better user experience.

-## Dashboards

-### Example Dashboards:

-1. **Sales Performance Dashboard**
-   - Tracks revenue, profit margins, and sales trends.
-   - Key features include regional analysis, product category insights, and monthly sales breakdown.

-2. **Financial Metrics Dashboard**
-   - Visualizes expenses, income, and financial ratios.
-   - Includes budget vs actual comparisons and profitability analysis.

-3. **Customer Insights Dashboard**
-   - Focuses on customer demographics, purchasing patterns, and retention metrics.

-For more details about each dashboard, refer to the individual folder or documentation in the repository.

 ## Installation

 To use these dashboards locally: